 Getting Chickens Locked Up

-Even if your chickens free range all day, they must be locked up in a coop at night to protect them from predators.
-But anyone whose tried to lure chickens into a hen house know it's not easily done.
+Even if your chickens free range all day, you must lock them up in a coop at night to protect them from predators.
+But anyone who has tried to lure chickens into a hen house knows it's not easily done.
 Chasing them doesn't work, either.
 (Even if one or two run into the coop, while you're out chasing the others, the two that were in the coop will dash out.)
 My husband and I think a visual cue is the best method.

-We began by using a toy plastic hoe in a bright shade of blue to heard the hens into the coop at night.
-We placed the hoe where the hens can see it (a foot or so from their faces), then place it behind them, coaxing them the direction of their coop without actually touching them.
-Now usually all we have to do is lift the hoe up and most of the hens will go into their run or coop.
-The less submissive birds, we may need to herd.
+We began by using a toy plastic hoe in a bright shade of blue to herd the hens into the coop at night.
+We placed the hoe where the hens could see it (a foot or so from their faces), then placed it behind them, coaxing them in the direction of their coop without actually touching them.
+Nowadays, usually all we have to do is lift the hoe up and most of the hens will run into their coop.
+With the less submissive birds sometimes need extra coaxing with the hoe.
 We also have one hen who automatically goes into a crouching position when we get the hoe out.
-(This is a natural instinct around roosters.)
-Sometimes we have to pick her up and gently place her in the run.
+(This is what submissive hens do around roosters.)
+Sometimes we have to pick her up and gently place her in the coop.